jjcermeno/sequra/README.md

 After reading the proposed exercise I usually start by writing/drawing/mind mapping what I think are the relevant elements involved in the problem, so, I have identified the following facts:

-- we need to persist data about merchants, orders and clients, this is calling for some organized storing mechanism like a database (I would choose PostgreSQL but SQLite for the exercise will do it too)
+- we need to persist data about merchants, orders and shoppers, this is calling for some organized storing mechanism like a database (I would choose PostgreSQL but SQLite for the exercise will do it too)
 - we need to perform some calculation for each order so we can know what is the disbursement based on the fee algorithm
 - we would like to use any kind of background job to regularly filter orders and extract our fee per merchant for such period (weekly, on Monday)
 - we need to provide an API endpoint to get disbursements for a given week per merchant
-- we need data about merchants, clients and orders, however, it's not specified how they are reaching our system
+- we need data about merchants, shoppers and orders, however, it's not specified how they are reaching our system
 - we are dealing with `money`

 Exploring the datasets I think I see that some relevant details are: